Indication & Important Safety Info

 Acetylcholinesterase Inhibition

-- Dysarthria and other adverse reactions potentially attributed to acetylcholinesterase inhibition have been reported with BLUJEPA, an acetylcholinesterase inhibitor.
-Increased cholinergic effects can be associated with severe adverse effects, including atrioventricular block, bradycardia, bronchospasm, seizures/convulsions, and vasovagal syncope.
-Monitor patients with underlying medical conditions that may be exacerbated by acetylcholinesterase inhibition and patients receiving succinylcholine-type neuromuscular blocking agents, systemic anticholinergic medications, or non-depolarizing neuromuscular blocking agents.
+- Dysarthria and other adverse reactions potentially attributed to acetylcholinesterase inhibition have been reported with BLUJEPA, a reversible acetylcholinesterase inhibitor.
+Increased cholinergic effects can be associated with severe adverse reactions, including atrioventricular block, bradycardia, bronchospasm, and seizures/convulsions.
+Monitor patients with medical conditions that may be exacerbated by acetylcholinesterase inhibition and patients receiving succinylcholine-type or non-depolarizing neuromuscular blocking agents, or systemic anticholinergic medications.

 Hypersensitivity Reactions